FAIR-by-Design-Methodology/IDCC24workshop/resources/03 Put it into practice/train_content.md

 ## Learning Objectives

-- analyse the FAIR-by-Design templates for learning materials
+- identify the FAIR-by-Design templates for learning materials
 - use the RDA metadata schema for learning resources
 - discover the trainer and learner content that should be defined for each learning unit
 - assess level of FAIRness of learning materials